80 Years Old

 Since taking over, the new owners have made several major improvements to the restaurant.
-In 1996, they converted the restaurant’s Florentine Room into the Florentine Grill, complete with authentic Italian wood burning oven, and completely renovated the restaurant’s Italian courtyard, including installation of a walled exterior and all new landscaping.
+In 1996, they converted the restaurant’s Florentine Room into the Florentine Grill, complete with authentic Italian wood-burning oven, and completely renovated the restaurant’s Italian courtyard, including the installation of a walled exterior and all new landscaping.

 In the spring of 1997, they completely rebuilt the restaurant’s screened-in patio and renamed it the Saraceno Veranda.
 The veranda features an authentic Italian balustrade and columns.
 Also added in 1997 was Emil’s Hideaway, an intimate cigar smoking lounge located on the second floor of the restaurant in what used to be Emil Tosi’s apartment.